 - Value assigned to this note.
 The value shown is the inherited value (i.e. same as the above) or a local value particular to this note (and thus breaking inheritance).
 Click the button to re-apply this value to the current selection, e.g. if editing a complex experiment and making a mistake.
 Generally, if re-setting inheritance, use the left button.
-Label for this button is any of:
+The label for this (right-hand) button is any of:

 - default value.
 This value is inherited from the doc preference or doc attribute default.